ali6947/GNR602PA/README.md

 `-meant` OR `--mean_template`: Mean for the noise to be added to the template (Default: 0) <br />

 ## Running Instructions
 Please run the above commands to isntall the required packages.
-Then clone this repo and run the below commands inside the folder for the output. <br />
+Then run the below commands inside the folder for the output. <br />

 A windows executable called `NCCMatch_win` is also provided.
 It can be run from the Windows Command Prompt using the commands below after placing the executable beside the Images folder.